SandroMaglione/fukai/README.md

   - Stats up
   - ✏️ Invisible
   - ✏️ Thunder
+- [ ] Click "esc" to leave the dungeon
+- [ ] Add indication of controls to ground tiles in first `Tier`
+- [ ] Add label indication in UIs to tell what to do in that screen
 - [ ] Generate dungeon based on current `Tier`
   - Spawn random `Enemy` concrete instances (based on current `Tier`)
   - Spawn random stairs position at every round